Laurel Harbridge Yong

 Strategic Partisanship.
-In her new book, Is Bipartisanship Dead?
-(Cambridge University Press 2015), Harbridge explores the decline in bipartisan cooperation in the U.S. House of Representatives since the 1970s.
+In her book, Is Bipartisanship Dead?
+(Cambridge University Press 2015), Harbridge Yong explores the decline in bipartisan cooperation in the U.S. House of Representatives since the 1970s.
 In particular, she looks at roll-call voting, as well as members’ bill-cosponsorship coalitions, to gauge policy agreement across the aisle.
 Her analysis of cosponsorship coalitions shows that bipartisan agreement persists from 1973–2004.
 Rather than reflecting a lack of bipartisan legislation that could be pursued, the patterns of declining bipartisanship in roll-call votes reflect a shift in how party leaders structured the roll-call agenda.
 Between the 1970s and 1990s, House party leaders moved their priorities from more to less bipartisan legislation.
 This pattern is particularly pronounced in policy areas associated with the party brand and issue ownership.
-Harbridge argues that this shift reflects a changing political environment and leaders’ efforts to balance their members’ electoral interests, governance goals, and partisan differentiation.
+Harbridge Yong argues that this shift reflects a changing political environment and leaders’ efforts to balance their members’ electoral interests, governance goals, and partisan differentiation.
 Her book underscores important implications for understanding polarization, party influence, policy outcomes, governance, and congressional representation.

-How Partisan Conflict in Congress Affects Public Opinion: Strategies, Outcomes, and Issue Differences In work with IPR graduate research assistant D.J.
-Flynn, Harbridge focuses on legislative gridlock to explain a puzzle: Why does the public give a highly partisan Congress low approval ratings, but approve of partisan policymaking when their political party triumphs legislatively because of it?
+How Partisan Conflict in Congress Affects Public Opinion: Strategies, Outcomes, and Issue Differences.
+In forthcoming work with former IPR graduate research assistant D.J.
+Flynn, Harbridge Yong focuses on legislative gridlock to explain a puzzle: Why does the public give a highly partisan Congress low approval ratings, but approve of partisan policymaking when their political party triumphs legislatively because of it?
 Harbridge and Flynn find that when partisan conflict results in a victory for a voter’s party, it boosts their approval of Congress, but when it leads to gridlock, it substantially damages public approval.
 The extent to which gridlock harms evaluations, however, varies across policy areas.
 On energy policy – where the parties disagree on the means but agree on the end goals – gridlock is even worse than a victory for the opposing party.
 On gun ownership policy - where the parties disagree on both the means and ends of policy – gridlock is viewed similarly to a victory for the opposing party.
 These results illustrate the extent to which the public values legislative productivity—and that its opinion is not simply being driven by partisanship.

 Harbridge, L., with S. Anderson, and D. Butler.
 Forthcoming.
-Legislative Institutions as a Source of Party Leaders’ Influence.
+Legislative institutions as a source of party leaders’ influence.
 Legislative Studies Quarterly.

 Harbridge, L. 2015.
 Is Bipartisanship Dead?
 Policy Agreement and Agenda-Setting in the House of Representatives.
 New York: Cambridge University Press.